tuxology/tracevizlab/labs/303-jaeger-opentracing-traces/README.md

 ![Perspective](screenshots/perspective.png "Trace Compass Open Tracing Perspective")

 Open Tracing perspective contains:

-- Project Explorer: List of your experiments as well as your traces
+- Project Explorer: List of your experiments as well as your traces.
-- Spans Life View: Time graph representation of the span's relationships
+- Spans Life View: Time graph representation of the span's relationships.
-- Spans List: Information on every span in the trace
+- Events Table: Information of every every event as well as every span in the trace.
+Equivalent of the Jaeger "Spans List".
-- Histogram: Overview of the spans occurences on a time basis
+- Histogram: Overview of the spans occurences on a time basis.

 - - -